florian-ariasu/florian-ariasu/README.md

 * Developed efficient pattern matching algorithms using AI-guided design principles
 * **Technologies:** C, Advanced Data Structures, Memory Management, AI-Enhanced Problem Solving

-> **Disclaimer**: Each of the projects listed above was developed with the assistance of AI tools, including large language models, for ideation, code suggestions, debugging, documentation, and optimization.
-While the logic and direction are mine, much of the raw code was AI-assisted.
+> **Disclaimer:** The projects listed above were developed with significant support from AI tools, including large language models, which were used for ideation, code generation, debugging, documentation, and optimization.
+While some projects were primarily AI-driven, others reflect a collaborative effort where I contributed the core logic, architectural direction, or problem-solving strategy.

 ---